 As difficult as it may be to let go, I'm a big advocate of supporting our kids' dreams of independence, wherever they take us.

-Our daughter, Gwendolyn, has watched her younger sister live on her own and her brother prepare to go off to college next year.
+Our daughter, Gwendolyn, has watched her younger sister live on her own and her brother prepares to go off to college next year.
 This is what she wants.
-She wants to move out, to live on her own or with friends, to take care of herself, and to make her own decisions.
+She wants to move out, live on her own or with friends, take care of herself, and make her own decisions.

 It would be easy for us to say "no." She can certainly live with us for years.
 But like her sister and brother, we want her to be as happy as she can be.
 Happiness to Gwendolyn is to have that independence and learn new things.
 As with her siblings, I'm confident when she gets out from under the protective umbrella of the family home, she will learn and grow, and beam from ear to ear with pride.